-As latch inputs, inputs 1, 2, 5 and 6 can each be queried for a high or low level.
+As latch inputs, inputs 1 to 4 can each be queried for a high or low level.

 With "Latch mode = Continuous", the counters are latched once as soon as "LatchEnable = True" and the configured latch condition is met.
 When the latch condition is met again, the counter content is latched again (i.e. a latch event is triggered on every rising edge of the output of the AND operator of all latch inputs).